Login

 Multi-touch

-PCAP touch screen only supports two-point input, while IR ones up to 40-point input.
+PCAP touch screens support only two-point input, while IR touch screens can support up to 40-point inputs.

 Activated by

-IR touchscreen can be activated by anything that is not transparent, whereas PCAP types only accept bare fingers, thin surgical gloves, or cotton gloves.
+IR touch screens can be triggered by any non-transparent object, whereas PCAP types only respond to bare fingers, thin surgical gloves, or cotton gloves.

 Price